‘Therapists’ who are not therapists

 If you had a serious heart condition you wouldn’t go to your local GP or homoeopath, you would go to the cardiologist!
 This is your marriage, your family and your life, so please do not compromise on the professional help you need.

-Another factor to be aware of is membership of a regulatory body that governs professional ethics and standards and provides a complaints procedure and protection for the consumer.
+Another factor to be aware of is membership and accreditation of a regulatory body that governs professional ethics and standards and provides a complaints procedure and protection for the consumer.
 Membership of these organisations is restricted based on high academic qualification standards, extensive supervised client hours and continuing professional development training.
 Membership of a recognised regulatory association is an important element in your assessment of the professional standard of any therapist.

 Interview your therapist in advance